Wenhua-Jiang/eHGV-CM/paper.md

 # Conclusion and Availability

 The developed eHGV-CM enables analysis of various charging infrastructure configurations.
 It can assist stakeholders in making informed decisions regarding infrastructure investments, deployment strategies, and policy formulations to support the widespread adoption of eHGVs.
-The code and documentation are hosted on a publicly available GitHub repository.

 # Acknowledgements
 We acknowledge funding and support from Department for Transport.